 Recommended for:

-- people who want to have fun, eat and do good at the same time (Food Playground is a social enterprise that seeks to empower Mums and bring them back to the workforce)
+- people who want to have fun, eat and do good in a relaxed atmosphere (Food Playground is a social enterprise that seeks to empower Mums and bring them back to the workforce)

-- people who like to meet interesting people from all over (I attended the class with a couple from Alaska (as well as a few other tourists)- the husband is a wealth manager and told me that apparently Alaskan fishermen are very affluent so the private banking scene in Alaska is quite lively!
-I would never have known!)
+- people who like to meet interesting people from all over (I attended the class with a couple from Alaska (as well as a few other tourists)

 Not suitable if you: